Kava-Labs/kava/docs/Education/FAQ/support.md

 Check the #validator-announcements channel in Discord for information regarding the potential need for an update.

 Feel free to message us and we will set up a private channel on Telegram or Slack.
-### Somebody from the Kava/Hard team/support messaged me in Telegram.
+### Somebody from Kava support messaged me in Telegram.
 Are they legitimate team members?
 Kava team members never message first.
 Please report at @notoscam and block the account.
 The scammer might also imitate the account of a team member changing the letters in the username.
 If you need assistance, find the team member in the chat user list and send them a direct message.